mynameissajil-pixel/retail_sales_analysis_sql_project/README.md

 WHERE TOTAL_SALE > 1000;
 ```

-6)Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.:
+6) Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.:

 ```sql
 SELECT